Gabaldonlab/Candida_Selection_DrugResistance/README.md

 - 'get_figures_tables.py' was used to generate all figures and tables of the paper.

+- 'pipeline_gwas_validation.py' was run to perform the validation of GWAS results.
+It is a straightforward script to understand how we did most of the steps (sample collection, variant calling, tree generation and GWAS).

 - 'Cmine_functions.py' is a module with the python functions used by most of the other scripts.

 The folder 'manually_curated_data' includes manually-generated tables based on the literature.
 These were used in 'get_metadata.py' to generate the strain metadata.